Corporate GovernanceCorporate Governance Guidelines

 3

-If the Board of Directors judges that the holdings are not deemed reasonable as a result of the verification in the preceding paragraph, the Company will, in principle, proceed with reducing the amount of holdings through measures such as the sale or transfer of the shares.
+If the Board of Directors judges that the holdings are not deemed reasonable as a result of the verification in the preceding paragraph, the Company shall, in principle, proceed with reducing the amount of holdings through measures such as the sale or transfer of the shares.

 4